-Choose from the following questions to learn more about ENERGY STAR qualified roof products.
+Choose from the following questions to learn more about ENERGY STAR certified roof products.

 ENERGY STAR roof specifications are not restricted to any particular type of roof product.
 However, ENERGY STAR expects that, at least initially, metal, single-ply membrane, and roof coating products will be most widely represented.

-Benefits of ENERGY STAR qualified roof products include:
+Benefits of ENERGY STAR certified roof products include:

 Homes and buildings located in hot and sunny climates will realize the greatest energy and cost savings.
 So, people living in southern geographic areas that use more air conditioning will see greater reductions in their energy bills than people living elsewhere in the country.